VPDC

 Vaccine Information

-Rubella vaccination is the best way to prevent getting rubella.
+The best way to prevent rubella is to get the rubella vaccine.
+The rubella vaccine is safe and works very well in preventing rubella.
 One dose of the MMR or MMRV vaccine is about 97% effective at preventing rubella.

-• Measles-mumps-rubella (MMR) vaccine for persons aged 12 months and older.
+• Measles-mumps-rubella vaccine (MMR) for people who are 12 months old and older.

-• Measles-mumps-rubella-varicella (MMRV) for persons aged 12 months to 12 years.
+• Measles-mumps-rubella-varicella vaccine (MMRV) for people who are 12 months to 12 years old.

 Vaccine Recommendations